Grilled Corn Salad is packed with summer flavor, and it’s ready in less than 30 minutes. Serve with grilled burgers, kabobs, or a juicy steak!

 3) In a jar with a tight fitting lid, combine the olive oil, vinegar, honey, and sea salt.
 Shake to combine.

 4) Cut the corn kernels off the cob by standing one end of the corn in the bottom of a large mixing bowl, and using a sharp knife to cut the corn kernels away from the cob.
 I cut the bottom half of the corn kernels away from the cob first, then flip the cob over and do the other side.
 The mixing bowl keeps all of the corn contained so corn kernels aren’t flying all over the kitchen.

 5) In a large bowl, combine the corn, bacon, red pepper, green onions, fresh herbs, and vinaigrette.
 Serve immediately, or refrigerate until ready to serve.

 Yes!
-You can use just basil, just parsley, a mixture of the two (that’s what I did), or substitute other fresh herbs such as chives or thyme.
+You can use just basil, just parsley, or substitute other fresh herbs such as chives or thyme.

 Grilled Corn Salad with Crumbled Bacon